Static vs Dynamic site: What to choose

 Which option is appropriate between static and dynamic websites?

-Choosing between a static and dynamic website depends on what your website needs to do.
+Choosing between a static or dynamic website depends on what your website needs to do.
 A static website might be the right choice if your site is just a few pages providing information to the public.
 For example, if you want to create a simple, great-looking blog to complement your business, a static website could work best for that purpose.
 Similarly, if you want a static website to build a site with basic information about your company or the products and services you offer, then a static website would be the choice for you.

 On the other hand, if you plan to build an e-commerce website with constantly changing products, a dynamic website would be the better choice.
 You can make suggestions to users based on their past purchases.
 If customers leave items in their shopping carts, you can activate a dynamic website to send reminders to those visitors to come back and complete their purchases.
 You can also use a dynamic website to create progressive web apps (PWAs) or other applications.